Capital One Venture X Vs. Chase Sapphire Reserve: Which Card Is Better?

 A solid hybrid strategy I’d recommend

-If you can’t decide between the Capital One Venture X (Rates & Fees) and Chase Sapphire Reserve, I think there’s an exciting other option you can consider.
+If you can’t decide between the Capital One Venture X and Chase Sapphire Reserve, I think there’s a hybrid strategy that is worth considering.
 I think there’s something to be said for getting the $95 annual fee Chase Sapphire Preferred® Card (review) in conjunction with the Capital One Venture X, as it’s a nice compromise in terms of annual fees.

 Personally, I think the combination of the Venture X and the Sapphire Preferred is hard to beat: